 If you’ve ever wondered what it’s like to be Sandy Cheeks from SpongeBob SquarePants, then SeaVenture is the perfect opportunity to get up close and personal with creatures of the sea.
 While sporting a dive helmet, you’ll spend the underwater walking tour surrounded by schools of fish, rays and coral reefs.
 You even get a chance to hold sea life in your hands!
 SeaVenture is an add-on experience that is not included with the all-inclusive resort admission at Discovery Cove.

-My parents and I recently took the deep dive down to the bottom of Discovery Cove’s Grand Reef to meet our friends with fins.
+My parents and I took a deep dive down to the bottom of Discovery Cove’s Grand Reef to meet our friends with fins.
 It was one of the coolest aquatic experiences I’ve had yet, and that’s saying a lot, as a thrill-seeking frog.
 I imagine you have many questions, including the big one: “How do you breathe underwater?!”
 Lucky for you, I have the answers!
 Read on to learn all about this unique underwater adventure.

 Discovery Cove SeaVenture Experience Q&A